zankia/damas-core/API-reference.md

 ```

 ## publish
-Add files to the index
+Add files to the index.
+For each node published, a child node is created to keep track of the original state of each node upon publish.

 __publish( `nodes`, [`callback`] )__

 * `nodes` an object or array of objects to insert in the database
 * `callback` (_js only_) if specified, the request is asynchronous
-* returns a unique node or an array of nodes (depending on the input) on success
+* returns an array of nodes (containing parent nodes and child nodes) on success
 * returns `null` (Javascript) or `None` (Python) on failure

 > same specifications as /api/create, except that it is accessible to the user class or above, and that it is expecting specific keys.